Slowika/Slowika.github.io/_posts/2015-03-15-formatting-and-links.markdown

 <i><span style="background-color: #efe5de">Aleksandra Więcka - Jak mówić o sobie dobrze</span></i>

 Despite the title ("How to talk well about yourself") the book is about creating any kind of stories.
 It also includes general tips for public speaking.
-It has a bit of a feminist tinge: there are captivating life stories of successful women and descriptions of studies on the differences in the reception of male and female speakers.
+It has a bit of a feminist tinge: there are captivating life stories of successful women and descriptions of studies on differences in the reception of male and female speakers.
 Favourite word from this book: <i>cantadora</i>.

 <i><span style="background-color: #efe5de">Przemysław Chojecki - Jak być dwudziestolatkiem</span></i>